bijanbwb/cs-pong/README.md

 ## Deployment

-This app is deployed to Heroku at https://codeschool-pong.herokuapp.com under the `vendor+heroku@codeschool.com` account.
+This app is deployed to Heroku at https://codeschool-pong.herokuapp.com.
 If you have Heroku Toolbelt installed you can log in and deploy with `git push heroku master`.

 ## Contributing